 The approach to business strategy and technology that I write about here on the Vital Edge is people-centered and mission driven – and in that order of priority.
 People, then mission, then money.

 Priorities matter.
-In this case, the fundamental assumption is that people truly are the heart of a business and that the most important thing you can do is invest in the people who are most critical to creating value for your organization.
-Investments in employees, customers, suppliers and other critical stakeholders create capacity that will keep your business delivering on its mission and generating strong earnings for a long time.
+In this case, the fundamental assumption is that people truly are the heart of a business.
+They are what is most critical to creating value for an organization.
+Investment in employees, customers, suppliers and other critical stakeholders creates capacity that will keep a business delivering on its mission and generating strong earnings for a long time.

 This isn’t some nostalgia for the good old days of business.
 It’s simply a recognition of the way value is created in our modern, networked economy.
 The days of a vertically integrated, hermetically sealed General Motors are long gone.
 Economic value is increasingly co-created with customers, with suppliers, with distributors, and even with communities.
 The future of business is radically connected, and it operates in a world of transparency where it’s harder and harder to run away from our bad decisions.

 The most successful emerging businesses are those that embrace their interdependence with stakeholders and take full accountability for their impact in the world.
-What’s more, these businesses will create powerful synergy between their stakeholders and their social missions.
-One of the most effective ways of doing that is through designing products and services so that when they are made and used by stakeholders, good things happen in the world.
+These businesses create powerful synergy between their stakeholders and their social missions.
+One of the most effective ways of doing that is through designing products and services so that — when they are made and used by stakeholders, good things happen in the world.

 The reality, however, is that there are a growing number of firms pioneering this new way of doing business.
 What’s more, technology will play a critical role in enabling precisely the kinds of stakeholder partnerships and impact evaluation that are so critical to the people-centered, mission-driven approach to business.

 There is a deep synergy that exists between people, mission and money — a synergy that is just waiting for a new generation of entrepreneurs to unleash.
-Going this next level deeper in strategy requires a whole new level of creativity.
-This is the future of business design and it is the essence of what I write about here on the Vital Edge.
+Going this next level deeper in strategy requires a whole new level of creativity that is the future of business design.